Thor110/Expanded-Galaxy-Port/README.md

 Requires the Main part of the project! [https://github.com/Thor110/Expanded-Galaxy-Main]

+This also requires that you own and have a copy of the original game installed.

 # Playing the game

 launcher.bat - is for choosing between KotOR1 & KotOR2 and is installed to the main game directory.